danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Use `poll()` in a loop** to continuously consume messages from the Kafka broker.
 - **Handle rebalances gracefully** by using `RebalanceListener` to perform necessary actions during partition assignment and revocation.
 - **Calling `close()`** on consumer immediately triggers a partition rebalance as the consumer will not be available anymore.
+- If there are no initial offsets or the current offset does not exist, setting `auto.offset.reset=none` will make the consumer **throw an exception**.
+- When used with default options and no specified group ID, the `kafka-console-consumer` generates a **random consumer group**.

 ### Kafka Connect: